 With video, you can identify in less than 10 minutes swing the flaws that otherwise might go undetected for years.

 I’m often asked for recommendations for high-speed video cameras for filming the golf swing.
 Based on my experience and from my conversations with golfers and golf professionals, Casio dominates because they offer the features that we golfers want, at an affordable price.

 So below are “good, better, best” suggestions from the Casio product line.
-(The text and photos are linked to the products’ Amazon pages.)
 In reality, though, I don’t think you need to consider the camera (the Casio Exilim Pro EX-F1) that’s in the “best” category, because most of the technology from that camera has been incorporated into the “good” and “better” of the Casio offerings.

 Good Video Cameras For Filming Golf Swings

 Golf Swing Filmed With the Casio Exilim EX-FS-10 at 210 Frames Per Second

 Casio EX-FC150 10.1MP High Speed Digital Camera with 5x Zoom with CMOS Shift Image Stabilization and 2.7 inch LCD (Black)